scienceofdlworkshop/scienceofdlworkshop.github.io/_pages/call.md

 * **Formatting Instructions**: There is no page limit, but reviewers are not required to read beyond the first 4 pages.
 Please use the [NeurIPS LaTeX style files template](https://media.neurips.cc/Conferences/NeurIPS2024/Styles.zip).
 *   **Reviews**: The review process will be double-blind.
 All **submissions must be anonymized**.
 Submissions that breach anonymity will be desk-rejected.
-*   **Dual Submission Policy**: If the submission was accepted at prior conferences, journal, or workshops (including Neurips 2024), it should be extended to be considered for acceptance at our workshop.
+*   **Dual Submission Policy**: If the submission was accepted at prior conferences, journal, or workshops (including Neurips 2024), it should be extended to new results to be considered for acceptance at our workshop.
 Papers that are currently under review are welcome to be submitted to our workshop.
 *   If your paper is accepted it will not appear in any proceedings, journal, or book.
 We will post the list of accepted papers on the workshop website.

 To submit your work, please visit _openreview link coming soon!_